topaz-dev-stuff/aoc2023/README.md

 There are serveral directories used by this project, which follow a pretty standard C project structure:
 - `bin` : Any compiled binary files used to run the program.
+Git doesn't track empty directories, so you will need to create this when cloning the project.
 - `include` : Any header files used by the runner and solutions.
 - `input` : The input files used to test a solution.
 - `src` : The source code for the project.